sunilaryal/sunilaryal.github.io/_pages/about.md

 * Jun 2019: A paper accepted for publication in IEEE Access, Congratulations to PhD Student Chiranjibi Sitaula
 * Apr 2019: Our $1.28 million grant proposal led by Mental health organisation Prevention United, Federation University Australia and Ballarat Health Services is approved for funding by WorkSafe, Work Well Improvement Fund (Round 2)
 * Jan 2019: Started at Deakin University as a lecturer in IT
-* Nov 2018: Moving to Deakin University in Jan 2019
-* Oct 2018: Two papers accepted at the Image and Vision Computing New Zealand 2018 conference (IVCNZ 2018), Congratulations to Hamid Shojanazeri
-* Aug 2018: Our (with Prof Kai Ming Ting and Prof Takashi Washio) tutorial on Anomaly Detection accepted at the IEEE International Conference on Data Mining (ICDM 2018)
-* Aug 2018: A paper accepted at the 25th International Conference on Neural Information Processing (ICONIP 2018), Congratulations to Meena Santhanagopalan
-* Jun 2018: Attended and presented a paper at the Pacific-Asia Conference on Knowledge Discovery and Data Mining (PAKDD 2018)
-* Feb 2018: A paper accepted at the 22nd Pacific-Asia Conference on Knowledge Discovery and Data Mining (PAKDD 2018)